Budapestby VisitCity Guides

 Art Nouveau design and Hungarian folk influences define this historic Orthodox synagogue

-The Kazinczy Street Synagogue, completed in 1913, is widely regarded as one of the world's most beautiful synagogues and among Europe's few remaining Orthodox synagogues.
-Its Art Nouveau architecture draws notable influences from Hungarian folk art.
-This synagogue serves as the central hub for Orthodox Jewish life in Hungary, housing the city's only active mikveh, prayer rooms, and a school.
+The Kazinczy Street Synagogue, finished in 1913, is probably one of the most beautiful synagogues we've ever seen.
+It's Art Nouveau style with tons of Hungarian folk art influences.
+This is where Orthodox Jewish life in Hungary is centered - they've got the city's only active mikveh, prayer rooms, and a school.

 Historic weathered stone building exterior with Fogas sign and vintage architectural details